anamoya-tech/ecommerce-customer-revenue-analysis/README.md

 This repository is **Work in Progress**.
 The BigQuery analytical pipeline (Steps 01–06) is implemented and reproducible.
 The next deliverables are the Tableau Public dashboard and a final executive narrative (insights + recommendations).

 ## Overview
-This project simulates a realistic analytics workflow commonly used in data teams: ingesting raw transactional data, profiling data quality, creating a clean analytical layer, engineering customer features, and generating business-ready tables for segmentation, retention (cohorts), and revenue/LTV analysis.
+This project follows a realistic analytics workflow commonly used in data teams: ingesting raw transactional data, profiling data quality, creating a clean analytical layer, engineering customer features, and generating business-ready tables for segmentation (RFM), retention (cohorts), and revenue/LTV analysis.

 All transformations are performed in BigQuery using Standard SQL.
 The repository is structured so the analysis is reproducible and easy to review.